technqvi/ML-StockPrice-TrendPrediction/README.md

 To monitor model performance, we will get prediction results from the product to analyze  consecutive trends.

 ### [ML_Advanced_ParamTuning](https://github.com/technqvi/ML-StockPrice-TrendPrediction/tree/main/ML_Advanced_ParamTuning)
+* Take Multiple Tuning Value On Cross Validation to do performance analysis to get top 10 accuracy measurement
+* Find the Best Feature From TopN Accuracy  Performance Analysis on CV by tuning hyperparameters such as learning_rate ,n_estimators

 ### [Filter_TradingZone](https://github.com/technqvi/ML-StockPrice-TrendPrediction/tree/main/Filter_TradingZone)
+* Do some research regarding trading strategy on  the trading zone/range in order to create custom indicators to use as input features for building model.
+* Sample custom indicators : Monitoring Consecutive Trend Direction, Resistnace&Support Range.

 ### Book Reference
 [XGBoost With Python](https://machinelearningmastery.com/xgboost-with-python/) | [machine-learning-with-python](https://machinelearningmastery.com/machine-learning-with-python/) | [deep-learning-with-python](https://machinelearningmastery.com/deep-learning-with-python/) | [better-deep-learnin](https://machinelearningmastery.com/better-deep-learning/)